Bridging Performance Gaps for ECG Foundation Models: A Post-Training Strategy: Methodology

 \subsubsection{Regularization Stage}

 The regularization stage involves full fine-tuning of the entire model following initialization, with multiple regularization techniques incorporated to improve generalization.
 The core component is the stochastic depth strategy \citep{huang2016deep}, which has been shown to effectively reduce redundancy in ECG signals \citep{zhou2025enhancing}.
-Specifically, stochastic depth is applied to all residual connections in ECGFounder.
-With a predefined drop-path rate $\lambda$, a binary random mask $r$ is defined as
+Specifically, stochastic depth is applied to all residual connections in Transformer-FM.
+To further stabilize training, Dropout \citep{hinton2012improving, srivastava2014dropout} is applied to the feed-forward linear layers for Transformer-FM.
+In addition, a cosine annealing learning rate schedule \citep{loshchilov2017sgdr} and weight decay regularization \citep{hanson1988comparing, loshchilov2018decoupled} are employed to ensure smooth learning rate decay and enhance optimization robustness for Transformer-FM.